google/exposure-notifications-server/docs/design/verification_protocol.md

 * `trisk` : Contains an array of transmission risk overrides to enact when importing the associated keys.
 If data is present in this field, it will override the data in the upload from the device.

-* `keyVersion` : The version of the public key to use for verification.
+The verification server can indicate a specific key ID to use by setting the `kid` header attribute in the JWT.

 ### Transmission Risk Overrides